vmware/vic-product/docs/user_doc/vic_vsphere_admin/browser_login.md

 - Locate the file named `cert.pfx` on the system on which you ran `vic-machine create`.
 The `cert.pfx` is located in either of the following locations:

   - In the folder with the same name as the VCH, in the directory from which you ran `vic-machine create`.
-  - In a folder that you specified in the `vic-machine create --cert-path` option.
+  - In a folder that you specified in the `vic-machine create --tls-cert-path` option.

 **Procedure**